KartuzGupta/Chat-App/README.md

 ```
 ## Contribution

 For contributing to the project, you can comment on the issues and get them assigned.
-For any queries or suggestions, you can join the discord server and we can discuss there.
+For any queries or suggestions, you can join the discord server and we can discuss there.\n
 Link to discord server - https://discord.gg/QZ3nRdVf

 Happy Development :)